btc-raspberrypiclub/jeopardy/README.md

 When a clue box is open, a player is buzzed in by pressing their corresponding number on the keyboard.
 Example: To buzz-in player 2, press '2' on your keyboard.
-It is recommended to map a controller of some kind to these keys.
-See Connecting Hardware
+It is recommended to map a controller of some kind to these keys. <a href="https://github.com/spadgenske/Jeopardy#connecting-hardware">See Connecting Hardware</a>

 When a player is buzzed in, one of three things can happen: